 Recipe adapted from my pear cranberry crisp.

 *How to use frozen blueberries: Defrost the blueberries in the refrigerator overnight or at room temperature for about 2 hours (no need to drain off excess juices).
 Or, while the oven is preheating, place the frozen blueberries in your square baker.
-Warm them up in the oven, stirring every 10 minutes or so, until they have defrosted to the point that they are cool to the touch but no longer frozem.
+Warm them up in the oven, stirring every 10 minutes or so, until they have defrosted to the point that they are cool to the touch but no longer frozen.
 Then add the maple syrup, etc. and proceed with the recipe as written.

 Make it nut free: Omit the sliced almonds and use ¾ cup whole wheat flour and ¾ cup oats instead of the almond meal and oats specified above.
 It will no longer be gluten free.
 If you want to keep it gluten free, I suspect that you could replace the almond meal with oat flour or more oats (haven’t tried that, please comment if you do!).

 Make it vegan: I believe you could use melted coconut oil in place of the browned butter/yogurt (use 4 tablespoons coconut oil and add up to 3 more, until the topping mixture is moistened throughout) and maple syrup instead of the honey.
 I haven’t tried it, though.

 What’s arrowroot starch?
 Arrowroot starch is a great thickener to use in place of corn starch, which is often genetically modified.
 It’s gluten free, too.
-Look for it in the baking section of well-stocked grocery stores or buy it online.
+Look for it in the baking section of well-stocked grocery stores or buy it online (affiliate link).